 Beautiful cosmetic work and awesome tone.
 This guitar is SLICK!!!!!"

-Phil Leadbetter, 2005 IBMA Dobro Player of the Year
+Phil Leadbetter, 2005 IBMA Dobro Player of the Year and again in 2014!
+Congrats Uncle Phil!

 This is in reference to the Rosewood / Spruce shown above and in the "Fall & Winter, 2011" section on the Recent Projects page